itsmanik/live-polling-app/README.md

    - Access the application and select the "Student" role.
    - Enter your name to participate.
    - Answer active polls and view real-time results after submission or when the timer expires.

-## Contact

-For any inquiries or feedback, please contact [dhirajudhani870@gmail.com].